 Students always travel in groups and are chaperoned.
 In certain locations, and with discretion, students can travel in pairs unchaperoned.
 There are 'hot spots' in Europe now—as there are in the US—but we are traveling in safe zones.
 Our biggest concern will be pickpockets (though we've yet to fall prey to one).
-On the personal level, walking around Athens is like walking around New York or any other metropolitan city.
+On the personal level, walking around London and Athens is like walking around New York or any other metropolitan city.
 One always has to be aware of their surroundings.
 We work with the students before and during the trip on strategies to keep safe as well as be respectful and responsible visitors.
 On a more global perspective, we keep track of travel warnings and political tensions and err on the side of caution.

 more about THE COURSE

 When do we MEET?
 Is the class really difficult?

 The class requires 3-4 meeting sessions prior to the trip and a two sessions afterwards to share your final projects (one includes a public presentation).
 Dates are determined once we have a full roster and find dates that work for all.
 The course is not difficult but it does require effort in reading the materials prior to the trip and gathering info while there (vs. shopping, for example).
 The most difficult part is finding the the energy and focus to finish the course upon your return when the final project is due.
 Mr. Woodruff works with students to prepare and present thoughtful, quality work.